SvenTiigi/STLocationRequest/README.md

 github "SvenTiigi/STLocationRequest"
 ```

-Run `carthage update --platform iOS` to build the framework and drag the built
+Run `carthage update --platform iOS` to build the framework and drag the build:

 * `STLocationRequest.framework`
 * `FlyoverKit.framework`

 into your Xcode project.

-On your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase” and add the Framework paths (for all Frameworks) as mentioned in [Carthage Getting started Step 4, 5 and 6](https://github.com/Carthage/Carthage/blob/master/README.md)
+On your application targets’ “Build Phases” settings tab, click the “+” icon, choose “New Run Script Phase” and add the Framework paths (for all Frameworks) as mentioned in [Carthage Getting started Step 4, 5 and 6](https://github.com/Carthage/Carthage/blob/master/README.md)

 ## Usage

 ```swift